What Is an Eye Chart?

 20/200 means you can read that line (and not beyond that) at a distance of 20 feet which a normal individual would be able to read at a distance of 200 feet.
 20/20 means you can read that line at a distance of 20 feet which a normal person would read at the same distance implying that 20/20 vision is normal.

-What an Eye Chart Cannot Test
+What Vision Chart Cannot Test

 Eye charts are used to assess visual acuity only.

-Eye charts do not test your visual field.
+These charts do not test your visual field.
 They test only your central vision (and not the peripheral vision).
 For example, in case of advanced glaucoma and retinitis pigmentosa, the central vision may be normal while the peripheral vision may be severely impaired.

 Whatever the case, if your vision is poor on eye chart testing, you must consult an optometrist or ophthalmologist for a more detailed eye examination to know its cause and find a solution.